Skip to main content

 How it works

-• You set N° tickets per resource
+• Enable Usage of tickets per resource and set N° tickets per resource

 • The system calculates how many resource units are needed depending on how many tickets are booked.